 Certified Housing Greek Oscar Award Winner or Nominee (Previous Academic Year)

-*Certified Housing Outstanding Chapter Winner, 2020-2021.
-Outstanding Chapter was awarded based on chapter completing their safety inspections in one visit, meeting all Certified Housing deadlines, and attending all mandatory Certified Housing functions during the academic year.
+*Certified Housing Outstanding Chapter Winner, 2021-2022.
+Outstanding Chapter designation based on chapter completing their safety inspections in one visit, meeting all Certified Housing deadlines, and attending all mandatory Certified Housing functions during the academic year.

 Food Service Categories